 I first experienced deep dish and stuffed pizzas in downtown Chicago.
 Luckily, pizzerias throughout the suburbs now offer these hefty pizza pies too.

 My fav was and still is stuffed pizza.
 Two buttery and cheesy crusts surround obscene amounts of mozzarella cheese and a dazzling array of fillings.
 I’m partial to sausage and mushroom tucked between the double crust pizza.
 The masterpiece is topped with a thin layer of lively tomato sauce and an extra sprinkling of mozzarella cheese.

-chef cooking tips for stuffed pizza
+chef cooking tips for making stuffed pizza from scratch

 - The cheese!
 A whopping pound of shredded mozzarella cheese fills the 14-inch pizza.
 Even though fresh mozzarella is delicious, skip using it in this pizza.
 Pick up a block of mozzarella cheese and shred it yourself.
 Not only does the cheese melt and taste better when freshly shredded, you can get in a pretty good arm workout if your shred by hand.

 - The extra pizza fillings!
-Sauteed Italian sausage and mushrooms are go to fillings in our family.
+Sautéed Italian sausage and mushrooms are go to fillings in our family.
 But feel free to add your favorite ingredients.
-When adding vegetables such as onions, peppers or zucchini, saute them before adding them to the pizza.
+When adding vegetables such as onions, peppers or zucchini, sauté them before adding them to the pizza.
 Raw veggies will become watery when cooked making your masterpiece soggy.

 The double crust pizza makes a big 14-inch pie.
 I use a big wheel pizza cutter for easy slicing into 8 large slices.
 One slice fills me up but, I have been known to overindulge in 2 from time to time.
 But I make sure to save room for some no churn cookies and cream ice cream or a slice of Texas sheet cake.